AlBan52/API_weather/README.md

 ```python
 locations = ["London", "Paris", "New York"]
 ```
-The name of any location could enter on languages from this list:
+The name of any location could enter in languages from this list:
 ```ar af be ca da de el en et fr fa hi hu ia id it nb nl oc pl pt-br ro ru tr th uk vi zh-cn zh-tw```
 For output results on needed language, you have to specify required language in this line:
 ```python